nosremetnarg/groupProject/README.md

 ## Boggle Toggle

-Have you ever though to yourself, I wonder what 14 APIs minus 10 APIs search results could be simultaneously?
+Have you ever thought to yourself, I wonder what 14 APIs minus 10 APIs search results could be simultaneously?

 We've built the application that'll knock off your socks and strap in your Crocs!